 You may be breathing a sigh of relief as your kids return to school.
-But there are still tasks and routines you can put in place to give them the best chance of having a successful school year.
+But now is also the time to put a few tasks and routines in place to give them the best chance of having a successful school year.

 Your older children especially may tell you that it’s safe to skip Back-to-School night.
 But don’t.
 You’ll be better able to support your child if you meet the teachers of each class and understand their expectations.
 Make a note of (or ask) how they will assign homework and how quickly they will update grades on the website.
 If your child has any disability or special circumstances, even without a formal IEP, make sure the teachers know.